Title IX Sexual Misconduct Policy

 False Allegations and Information

-Once an allegation of a violation of this Policy has been made and if it is determined that a faculty member, staff member/employee or student knowingly made a false or dishonest accusation of unlawful sexual harassment, discrimination and/or retaliation, or knowingly provided false information in the course of an investigation of such a complaint, such conduct will be grounds for disciplinary action up to and including discharge in the case of a staff member/employee, expulsion in the case of a student, and dismissal for cause in the case of a faculty member governed by Article IX of the Constitution.
+Once an allegation of a violation of this Policy has been made and if it is determined that a faculty member, staff member/employee or student knowingly made a false or dishonest accusation of unlawful sex-based harassment, discrimination and/or retaliation, or knowingly provided false information in the course of an investigation of such a Complaint, such conduct will be grounds for disciplinary action up to and including discharge in the case of a staff member/employee, expulsion in the case of a student, and dismissal for cause in the case of a faculty member governed by Article IX of the Constitution.
+The determination of false allegations will not be based solely on the determination of whether sex-based harassment, discrimination and/or retaliation occurred.

 Parties reporting sexual assault, domestic violence, dating violence, and/or stalking should be aware that under the Clery Act, University administrators must issue timely warnings for incidents reported to them that pose a substantial threat of bodily harm or danger to members of the campus community.
-The University will ensure that a Complainant’s name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the potential danger.
+The University will ensure personally identifiable information obtained in the course of complying with Title IX is not disclosed (except if having obtained prior written consent or when the information is disclosed to the parent of a minor), while still providing enough information for community members to make safety decisions in light of the potential danger.

 Federal Statistical Reporting Obligations

-Certain campus officials deemed Campus Security Authorities (“CSAs”) also have a duty to report sexual assault, domestic violence, dating violence, and stalking to the Title IX Coordinator or Deputy Title IX Coordinator for federal statistical reporting purposes (Clery Act).
+The University is also obligated to report sexual assault, domestic violence, dating violence, and stalking to the Campus Security Authorities (“CSAs”) for federal statistical reporting purposes (Clery Act).
 All personally identifiable information is kept confidential, but statistical information must be passed along to campus law enforcement regarding the type of incident and its general location (on or off-campus, in the surrounding area, but no addresses are given) for publication in the Annual Security Report and daily campus crime log.
 This reporting helps provide the community with a clear picture of the extent and nature of campus crime to ensure greater community safety.
+The information to be shared includes the date, the location of the incident (using Clery location categories) and the Clery crime category.
+This reporting protects the identity of the Complainant and may be done anonymously.
+The University’s federal statistical reporting obligations are carried out through the University’s CSAs.

 The following employees are the University’s CSAs:

-• Erin McCann, Vice President of Student Life and Development, Title IX Investigator, 5th Floor, Mac Mahon Student Center, (201) 761-7360
+• Travis Whisler, Interim Vice President of Student Life and Development, Title IX Coordinator, 5th Floor, Mac Mahon Student Center, (201) 761-7364

 • Scott Torre, Director of Campus Safety, 1st Floor, Saint Peter Hall, (201) 761-7400

-The University will act on any and every formal or informal allegation of sexual harassment that is received by the Title IX Coordinator[2] or Non-Confidential Officials with authority to institute corrective measures on behalf of the University.
-The procedures described below apply to all allegations of sexual harassment involving either a student or employee.
+The University will act on any and every allegation of sex discrimination or sex-based harassment that is received by the Title IX Coordinator[1] or its designees who have been authorized to institute corrective measures or who have responsibility for administrative leadership, teaching, or advising in an educational Program or Activity on behalf of the University.
+The procedures described below apply to all allegations of sex discrimination or sex-based harassment involving either a student or employee.

 All other allegations of student misconduct unrelated to incidents covered by this Policy will be addressed through the procedures elaborated in the student handbook.